Supervisor FAQ: Student Employees, Remote Work, and Sick-Leave

 - The employee is experiencing any other substantially similar condition specified by the Local Health Officer, or under Section 5102(a)(6) of the Families First Coronavirus Act, by the United States Secretary of Health and Human Services.

 Part-time employees (including student employees) will receive hours equal to the average number of hours over a two-week period that the employee was scheduled over the previous six months, ending on February 25, 2020.
 Student employees do not need to exhaust their regular sick hours balance prior to using PHELO hours.
-PHELO hours can only be used for approved reasons (above) and are in effect only during the public health emergency, which is scheduled to end on June 17, 2020.
+PHELO hours can only be used for approved reasons (above) and are in effect only during the public health emergency, which has been extended through December 13, 2020.
 The total number of hours worked and of leave taken in a week may not exceed the average number of hours over a one-week period that the employee was scheduled over the previous six months.

 Employees eligible for PHELO will have their beginning balance information loaded into USFWorks before the end of the April 16th pay period.
 For more information about this new leave, please contact firstname.lastname@example.org,